-If a worker suspects there is asbestos in a council workplace, they should inform their manager or supervisor.
+If a worker suspects there is asbestos in a Council workplace, they should inform their manager or supervisor.
 A competent worker should check the asbestos register for existing asbestos locations and control measures and may need to arrange for an inspection and sampling of the material (refer to section 13.1.1).
 If it is likely that asbestos or suspected asbestos is present, the asbestos register will be updated and workers will be notified of any newly identified asbestos locations.

 Council may need to manage the suspected asbestos as outlined in section 14.
-If the suspected asbestos has been disturbed and has, or could, become airborne, council may need to respond immediately as outlined in section 15.
+If the suspected asbestos has been disturbed and has, or could, become airborne, Council may need to respond immediately as outlined in section 15.

-14. Managing asbestos-related risks in the council workplace
+14. Managing Asbestos Related Risks in the Workplace